Computer Science SKE

 - Website Design using HTML and CSS

 You will take two compulsory units and choose from a selection of optional units, with more units available later in the year.
-You’re expected to study 25 hours a week, made up of independent study and tutorials.
+You’re expected to study 25 hours a week (full-time), made up of independent study and tutorials.

 Each unit will be assessed through a range of assignments including a portfolio of work, exercises and projects that allow you to demonstrate student engagement in several ways.
 You will also prepare materials that can be used in the classroom.

 To prepare you for your PGCE you will mainly follow the GCSE Computer Science J277 Syllabus from the OCR exam board.
 There will also be some KS3 units of work such as Scratch Programming and Online Safety.

 In the 16-week course you will take the two compulsory units (KS3 Introduction to Programming Scratch and KS4 Introduction to Programming in Python) and two optional units.

 In the 12-week course you will take the two compulsory units (KS3 Introduction to Programming Scratch and KS4 Introduction to Programming in Python) and one optional unit.

 - Eight-week course

 In the eight-week course you will take the two compulsory units (KS3 Introduction to Programming Scratch and KS4 Introduction to Programming in Python).